Campervanning in Norway: Tips, Routes & Destinations for 2024

 • Potatoes are served with almost every dish, especially if you are eating out in a rural town or traditional restaurant.

 • Other berries include strawberries, blackcurrants, red currants, blueberries (sometimes called huckleberries), which grow on open uplands; blue, swamp-loving bilberries; red high-bush and low-bush cranberries and the famous moltebær (cloudberries) which are highly prized and considered a delicacy.
-They grow one per stalk on open swampy ground and in Norway cloudberry patches are zealously guarded.
-Cloudberry jam is amazing with brown goat’s cheese (yes brown!) and fresh or sour cream on a fluffy pancake!!
+They grow one per stalk on open swampy ground and in Norway, cloudberry patches are zealously guarded.
+The perfect way to enjoy cloudberry jam is to eat it with brown goat’s cheese (yes brown!) and fresh or sour cream on a fluffy pancake!!

 • Brown goat’s cheese or brunost is a Norwegian staple and is eaten at all meals.
 It has a distinctive caramelised flavour and delicious taste which is rich and creamy – you should definitely try it!